MA English Program

 Graduate Administrative Assistantships (GAAs)

 Truman’s Master of Arts in English program offers incoming and current full-time English MA students the opportunity to apply for Graduate Administrative Assistantships (GAAs) that provide excellent professional development and mentoring.
 GAAs are typically awarded for an entire academic year, although applicants interested in a one-semester appointment will be considered after the first round of applications have been reviewed and offers have been made.
-These teaching positions provide an academic year stipend of $4000 ($2000/semester) and a 50% tuition waiver for up to 9 credit hours per semester.
+These administrative positions provide an academic year stipend of $4000 ($2000/semester) and a 50% tuition waiver for up to 4.5 credit hours per semester.
 The stipend is paid in monthly installments on the 15th of the month, September through June.

 Administrative assistantships are renewable based on satisfactory job performance.
 Current GAAs wishing to have their assistantships renewed must indicate their interest by completing the English MA GTRA/GAA Application Form by February 15 for priority consideration, pending finalization of University funding.
 First-year graduate GAAs continuing on to a second year of graduate study may also apply for one or more GAA or GTRA positions if they would like to diversify their skillset.